muellerjohannes/muellerjohannes.github.io/_pages/notes.md

 author_profile: true
 ---

-Whenever I learn about something I try to put it into my own words in order to understand it better.
-Here are some random examples, feel free to have a look, but be careful of typos and more  serious mistakes and please do let me know if you find any of those!
+Often when learning something new I try to put it into my own words in order to understand it better.
+Here are some random examples.
+Feel free to have a look, however since those are not proofread treat them carefully and please let me which mistakes you find!

 **Expressivity of Neural Networks:** Coming soon...